guybenyosef/full_interpretation/README.md

 Finally, we discuss possible extensions and implications of full interpretation to difficult visual tasks, such as recognizing social interactions, which are beyond the scope of current models of visual recognition.
-The complete details for this combined human and computer vision study are in this [paper](https://ge.box.com/s/5h3p6wk34jhstqkav5fbhglmovdpru6i).
+Complete details for this study combining human and computer human vision are in this [paper](https://ge.box.com/s/5h3p6wk34jhstqkav5fbhglmovdpru6i).

 #### Requirements
 * pytorch 1.1 or more